nicklockwood/Euclid/README.md

 - `fill` - This builder fills a single `Path` to create a pair of `Polygon`s (front and back faces).
 - `lathe` - This builder takes a 2D `Path` and rotates it around the Y-axis to create a rotationally symmetrical `Mesh`.
 This is an easy way to create complex shapes like candlesticks, chess pieces, rocket ships, etc.
 - `extrude` - This builder fills a `Path` and extrudes it along its axis.
 This turns a circular path into a cylinder, or a square into a cube etc.
 - `loft` - This builder is similar to `extrude`, but takes multiple `Path`s and joins them.
-The `Path`s do not need to be the same shape, but must all have the same number of points.
+The `Path`s do not need to be the same shape, but must all have the same number of points and subpaths.
 To work correctly, the `Path`s must be pre-positioned in 3D space so they do not all lie on the same plane.

 ## Curves